diningyo/dirv/README.md

 Dirv has orignal bus interface which is similar to AMBA AXI bus protocol.
 Differnces of AXI are:

-- A command channel is commoon both of read and write.
+- A command channel is common both of read and write.
 But data channel is separate.
 - NOT support burst access.
 - The command only has basic command fields describing bellow, and doesn't have extra attribute fields such as AxCache, AxProt in AXI.
   - addr